Put Performance First!

-With more than 30 years’ experience in the learning industry, Jim has helped global companies accelerate their performance.
-He has worked across all aspects of the learning and development spectrum and is an expert in curriculum architecture, learning strategy, impact mapping, content curation, and impact evaluation.
+With 40 years’ experience in organizational performance and talent development, Jim has helped global companies accelerate their business results.
+He has worked across all aspects of the learning and development spectrum and is an expert in curriculum architecture, learning strategy, technologies for delivering learning, content curation, and impact evaluation.

-Jim’s work has garnered an Association for Talent Development (ATD) Excellence in Practice award for a truly creative approach to global orientation he designed for The Dow Chemical Company and an International Society for Performance Improvement (ISPI) Award of Excellence for a curriculum he developed for a national paint supply company.
+Jim’s work has garnered an Association for Talent Development (ATD) Excellence in Practice award for a truly creative approach to global orientation he designed for Dow and an International Society for Performance Improvement (ISPI) Award of Excellence for a curriculum he developed for Sherwin-Williams.

 What does Jim see influencing corporate learning today?